 When displaying a low frame rate 3D video, the projector multiplies the frame rate to obtain a flicker-free image.
-For example, a 60Hz frame rate is doubled to 120 Hz, or a 48 Hz frame rate is tripled to 144 Hz.
+For example, a 60Hz frame rate is doubled to 120 Hz, or a 48 Hz frame rate may be doubled to 96Hz or tripled to 144 Hz.